siemens/embb/CONTRIBUTING.md

 ### Contributing

-Bug fixes, extensions, etc. can be contributed as pull requests via GitHub (preferred way to involve the community) or as patches via mail (mailto:embb.info@gmail.com).
+Please report bugs, feature requests, etc. via GitHub (https://github.com/siemens/embb/issues).
+Alternatively, e.g. in case of vulnerabilities, send an email to mailto:embb.info@gmail.com.
+Bug fixes, extensions, etc. can be contributed as pull requests via GitHub or as patches via mail.
 If possible, refer to a current snapshot of the master branch and create pull requests against the *development* branch.

 ### Porting